 Okay, in this video we are gonna go through a special type of question that's new to the GRE.
 And this question is called a sentence equivalence question.
 So let's look at this question.
 What's going on here?
 Well, here are some very nice squares as you can see.
-Show Transcript
+Read full transcript

 And, how many do we have?
 One, two, three, four, five, six, aha.
 Six answer choices, and there are squares next to them instead of circles and five answer choices.
 So you know you're not dealing with the one blank text completion, but you're dealing with a sentence equivalence, and sentence equivalence will always have one blank.